rafgraph/react-interactive/README.md

 # React Interactive

 [Live example](http://react-interactive.rafrex.com)
-- **Separate `active` states for mouse, touch, and keyboard interactions** (not possible with CSS)
-- **Separate `focus` states based on how it was entered - from mouse, touch, or tab key** (not possible with CSS)
-- **State change hook to easily incorporate the interactive state into your component** (not possible with CSS)
+- Style touch interactions in web apps to look like native apps
+- Style keyboad interactions separate from mouse and touch interactions (focus from tab key, etc)
+- Makes every Interactive div/span/etc accessible by default (tab index, role and key click handler added)
 - Use inline styles for all interactive states - `hover`, `active`, `focus`, etc... (no style tags or CSS added to the page), or use class names if you prefer to write styles separately with CSS
+- State change hook to easily incorporate the interactive state into your component (not possible with CSS)
+- Separate `active` states for mouse, touch, and keyboard interactions (not possible with CSS)
+- Separate `focus` states based on how it was entered - from mouse, touch, or tab key (not possible with CSS)
+- Easily style and show/hide children based on the `Interactive` parent's state (only possible with complex CSS selectors)
 - Built in touch device and keyboard support - a `click` event is generated on mouse click, touch tap (without delay), and enter keydown
-- Makes every interactive div/span/etc accessible by default
-- Easily style and show/hide children based on the `Interactive` parent's state (only possible with complex CSS selectors)

 ```javascript
 import Interactive from 'react-interactive';